-Eventually my step-father “admitted” that he had succumbed a bit to my “seductiveness” during the command-performance fashion shows.
-And he allowed that and he might have made his hugs last too long.
+Eventually my stepfather “admitted” that he had succumbed a bit to my “seductiveness” during the command-performance fashion shows.
+And he allowed that he might have made his hugs last too long.
 But whatever mistakes he made were “between him and God.”
 I was considered the instigator, not the victim.

 Of course not every man in purity culture uses his daughter to treat his erection problems.
-But the attitudes and beliefs about women that encourage men to see daughters as apprentice wives and their sexuality as his make it very easy justify all manner of oppression and abuse just as my step-father justified his behavior.
-The potential for abuse grows exponentially when you factor in the isolation that these families and religions generally practice which leave the fathers with no fear of reprisal and daughters without recourse.
+But the attitudes and beliefs about women that encourage men to see daughters as apprentice wives and their sexuality as his make it very easy justify all manner of oppression and abuse just as my stepfather justified his behavior.
+The potential for abuse grows exponentially when you factor in the isolation these families and religions generally practice, which leaves fathers with no fear of reprisal and daughters without recourse.

 Here is the frightening part of my story: It isn’t particularly unusual, or even a one-off in my own history.
 Opportunities for abuse are thick and compelling in environments where men own women’s bodies.
 We know from the reports of scores of women who have lived in purity cultures that sexual abuse and rape are rampant.